deepdassubha6/react_word_letter_focus/README.md

 2. Main
 3. Footer

-Ferthur inside the Main componet there are -
+Further inside the Main componet there are -
 1. Sentence component
 2. Word component
 3. Lette component
 4. Tools component

 This application is fully keyboard operable.

+Clone or download the application and run the following command -
+- npm intall
+- npm run dev